SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 Make Pricing Fast!

-Omnichannel Promotion Pricing is consequently designed for B2C consumer businesses, which means high volume businesses with low pricing complexity.
+Omnichannel Promotion Pricing is consequently designed for B2C Pricing in consumer industries, which means high volume businesses with low pricing complexity.

-Therefore the Omnichannel Promotion Pricing service starts the calculation with pre-calculated regular sales prices, and applies the relevant offers.
+Therefore the Omnichannel Promotion Pricing service starts the calculation with pre-calculated base sales prices, and applies the relevant offers.
 That’s it – fast and simple.

 What happens with all the other pricing engines?

-The Retail Pricing (“Handelskalkulation”) in SAP ERP and the price condition technique remain relevant, as they typically provide the regular sales prices to the central Omnichannel Promotion repository in SAP CAR.
-However, SAP ERP pricing does not affect the actual calculation by the new Omnichannel Promotion Pricing.
+The Retail Pricing (“Handelskalkulation”) in the SAP back end and the price condition technique remain relevant, as they typically calculate regular sales prices out of thje purchasing price.
+This regular “base” sale price (condition e.g. PR00) is replicated to SAP CAR and is used as the base price to start the promotion price calculation by OPP.
+Therefofe, the SAP back end SD pricing does not affect the actual promotion pricing calculation of the Omnichannel Promotion Pricing.

-In SAP Hybris Commerce based sales channels, the genuine Hybris pricing engine will no longer be used in an Omnichannel Promotion Pricing based scenario.
-In that case the Hybris pricing engine is replaced by the Omnichannel Promotion Pricing service.
-The integration of Omnichannel Promotion Pricing with SAP Hybris Commerce is provided by the integration package for SAP for Retail from version 2.1.
+In SAP (Hybris) Commerce based sales channels, the built-in Commerce pricing engine will not be used and therefore “bypassed” in an Omnichannel Promotion Pricing based scenario.
+The integration of Omnichannel Promotion Pricing with SAP Hybris Commerce from release SAP Hybris Commerce 6.1.
+For the integration of OPP with SAP (Hybris) Commerce on-prem editions the so-called SAP (Hybris) Commerce, integration package for SAP for Retail is required.
+This provides extensions to SAP (Hybris) Commerce in order to support SAP Retail features.

-Regarding POS solutions, GK Software intends to integrate the new Omnichannel Promotion Pricing service in an upcoming release of the SAP Omnichannel POS by GK Software, and to provide standard import capabilities of the extract from the central price repository in SAP CAR.
-Other POS vendors need to be implemented on project basis.
+Regarding POS solutions, GK Software supports the new Omnichannel Promotion Pricing service in their latest releases of the SAP Omnichannel POS by GK (likely version 12), and provides standard import capabilities of the OPP idocs sent from SAP CAR.
+Other POS vendors need to be implemented on project basis via the so-called OPP Black box deployment.

 Accelerated Project Implementation

-The new Omnichannel Promotion Pricing is part of the RDS Package for SAP CAR, as well as the Omnichannel Model Company.
+SAP Omnichannel Promotion Pricing is part of the RDS Package for SAP CAR.
+Newer RDS packages might be available.

 - One central offer maintenance